shizukane/Hood/readme.md

 #### Given that a user has logged in, then they should be able to search for different business in their neighborhood successfully.
 #### Given that a user is logged in, and has set their neighborhood, then they should be able to find the contacts of health departments and police authorities .
 #### Given that a user is logged in, then they should be able to make posts and the whole neighborhood should have be able to view that post.
-#### Given that a user has relocated, then they should be able to update
+#### Given that a user has relocated, then they should be able to updat

 ### Technologies Used